 Jews were racially targeted for persecution in Nazi Germany and in German-controlled Europe.
 The Nazis believed that Germans were “racially superior” and that the Jews, deemed “inferior,” were a threat to the so-called German racial community.
 Also targeted because of their perceived “racial inferiority” were Roma (Gypsies), the disabled, and some of the Slavic peoples (Poles, Russians, and others).

 In addition to racially targeted victims, the Germans persecuted, incarcerated in concentration camps, and killed real and perceived political opponents of the Nazi regime inside Germany.
 These included Communists, Socialists, Jehovah’s Witnesses, and homosexuals.
 Nazi ideology identified a multitude of enemies and led to the systematic persecution and murder of many millions of people, both Jews and non-Jews.

 Questions for Discussion or Writing

-- Group Activity: In groups, students examine how the individuals in the Voices on Antisemitism episodes have coped with their status as “outsiders.”
+- Group Activity: In groups, students examine in-depth what the individuals in the Voices on Antisemitism episodes are doing to fight prejudice.

 - Photo Activity: Using quotations from the podcast series, students portray their thoughts and feelings about that quotation through photographs selected from the United States Holocaust Memorial Museum’s Photo Archive database.